khaph/CKY-Algorithm/README.md

 # CKY-Algorithm
 How to run demo?

 Step 1.
-Install the required lib from some first lines in "main.py"
+Install the required lib from some import lines in "main.py"

 Step 2.
 Run this "main.py" with python